What if you’re trying to download an app or game, only to have the Google Play Store stuck with a download pending error?

 If you’ve changed this setting, your phone may show a download pending error when trying to download an app.
 Here’s how you can change the app download preference.

-- Open Google Play Store on your phone.
+1. Open Google Play Store and tap on your Profile image.

 After performing the above steps, check if you can download apps or games without any issues.